Rich Gannon: Oakland Raiders

-In February 1999, Gannon was signed as a free agent by the Oakland Raiders.
+In mid-February 1999, Gannon was signed as a free agent by the Oakland Raiders, agreeing to a reportedly four-year, $16-million deal.
 He excelled in head coach Jon Gruden's West Coast offense and was voted to the Pro Bowl in his first year as a Raider – the first of four straight selections.
-In 2001 and 2002 he won the Pro Bowl MVP award consecutively, a feat achieved by no other NFL player.
+In 2001 and 2002, he won the Pro Bowl MVP award consecutively, a feat achieved by no other NFL player.

 Gannon won the NFL Most Valuable Player Award after a record-setting 2002 season, throwing for 4,689 yards and 26 touchdowns and recording a career-high 97.2 passer rating, which helped the Raiders advance to Super Bowl XXXVII, making him the first former Blue Hens quarterback to start a Super Bowl.
 He was passing at a record pace with more passing yards than any quarterback in history through 14 games at the time but fell off the pace in the last few weeks.
 He led the league with 418 completions on 618 attempts.

 In the Super Bowl, Gannon threw a Super Bowl-record five interceptions – three of which were run back for touchdowns – in a 48–21 loss to the Tampa Bay Buccaneers.
 The Buccaneers' defense was aided by the fact that their new head coach was Jon Gruden, who had knowledge of the Raiders' playbook as well as Gannon's mannerisms and even some audibles, which Raiders head coach Bill Callahan had left unchanged after Gruden's departure.

 Gannon's 2003 season was ended by a shoulder injury in Week 7 after a 2–5 start.
 A serious neck injury in 2004 effectively ended his career.
 Gannon was hurt in Week 3 when he scrambled, and slid into a helmet-to-helmet collision with Tampa Bay linebacker Derrick Brooks.

 When the Raiders signed Kerry Collins prior to the 2004 season, some thought that Gannon would be cut in favor of the strong-armed Collins, whom skeptics thought was a better fit in new head coach Norv Turner's vertical offense.
 Gannon not only kept his starting quarterback spot, but thrived.
 He threw for 305 yards in the season opener against the Pittsburgh Steelers, including a 40-yard touchdown strike to Doug Gabriel.
 The Raiders nearly won the game over a Steelers team that finished the 2004 season with 15 victories.
 The Raiders were a competitive team with Gannon as their quarterback, going 2–1 when he started and 3–10 after his injury.